ireaneus/LivingWaters/src/data/blog-posts/Worship-part1.md

 The Old Testament priests were consecrated in seven steps before serving in God’s presence.
 In the New Testament, each of these finds its fulfillment in Christ’s finished work for His saints.
 At new birth, the believer is fully consecrated — not by our works, but by Christ on our behalf.

 1. **Washed with Water**
-   > *“Jesus answered him, ‘If I do not wash you, you have no place with Me… The one who has bathed needs only to wash his feet, otherwise he is completely clean; and you are clean.’”*
+   > *“Then He poured water into the basin, and began washing the disciples’ feet and wiping them with the towel which He had tied around Himself.
+So He came to Simon Peter.
+He said to Him, “Lord, You are washing my feet?”
+Jesus answered and said to him, “What I am doing, you do not realize right now, but you will understand later.”
+Peter said to Him, “Never shall You wash my feet!”
+Jesus answered him, “If I do not wash you, you have no place with Me.”
+Simon Peter said to Him, “Lord, then wash not only my feet, but also my hands and my head!”
+Jesus said to him, “He who has bathed needs only to wash his feet; otherwise he is completely clean.
+And you are clean.’”*
-   — **John 13:8, 10 (NASB2020)**
+   — **John 13:5-10 (NASB2020)**

    > *“…so that He might sanctify her, having cleansed her by the washing of water with the word…”*
    — **Ephesians 5:26 (NASB2020)**